Shopify/hydrogen-v1/docs/decisions/release-strategy/README.md

 ## Background

-Hydrogen is going to hit v1.0 soon.
-At that point, we'll have a version of the framework and UI that is considered stable.

-But we want to keep iterating!
+We want to keep iterating Hydrogen now that we have reached v1.0.
 Especially against the unstable Storefront API version.
 This requires us to determine a smart Git and NPM strategy which:

 - Allows us to keep maintaining the existing stable version of Hydrogen packages with packages and minor improvements